-If you reach an agreement at mediation you can consider applying to the court to have it made into a legally enforceable Order.
+You have the option to keep it private or you can consider applying to the court to have it made into a legally enforceable Order.

-To turn an agreement into a Court Order, the Judge must satisfy himself/herself that it is in the best interests of your children.
+To turn an agreement into a Court Order, the Judge must be satisfied that it is in the best interests of your children.